Burak Yamantürk

 Burak Yamantürk (born 23 December 1983) is a Turkish actor.

 Yamantürk was born on 23 December 1983 in İzmit.
 He first studied submarine technologies and received diving lessons, afterwards deciding to pursue a career in acting.
 He began studying at the Istanbul State Opera and Ballet and eventually graduated from Mimar Sinan University with a degree in modern dancing.

 He made his debut with a small role in the 2011 movie Ayhan Hanım, which was eventually released in 2014.
-In 2012, he made his television debut with the Veda TV series, in which he portrayed the character of Kemal.
+In 2012, he made his television debut with the period series Veda based on a novel, in which he portrayed the character of Kemal alongside Fahriye Evcen.
+He was cast in period series "Tatar Ramazan" remake of film with his wife Özge Özpirinçci.
+He played in period series "Yasak" based on Fatma Aliye Hanım's novel Muharadat.
 In 2015, he joined the cast of Acı Aşk.
-He also had a recurring role in the 2020 period drama Ya İstiklal Ya Ölüm.
+He also had a recurring role in the 2020 mini period drama Ya İstiklal Ya Ölüm.
+With Acı Aşk's co-star Seçkin Özdemir, Ya İstiklal Ya Ölüm's co-star Melis Sezen, he played in Sevgili Geçmiş for twice.